kavya-yerrabandi/MovieRecommendationSystem/readme.md

 - vote_average
 - vote_count

+## Methods:
+Two methods have been used in order to generate recommendations.

+1. Popularity based
+2. Content based

 ### Recommendation based on Popularity
 The following code is used to get a list of popular movies:
 ```